ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 06 - 3NF.md

 ## What is Normalization?

+### Normalization
-Normalization is the process of organizing data in a database to minimize redundancy and improve data integrity.
+* The process of organizing data in a database to minimize redundancy and improve data integrity.
-It involves progressively dividing tables into smaller ones and defining relationships to avoid duplicate, inconsistent, and anomalous data.
+* Progressively dividing tables into smaller ones and defining relationships to avoid duplicate, inconsistent, and anomalous data.

 **Goals:**
 - Eliminate data redundancy